ABHINAVGOPALAM/FDS-Project/Algorithm.md

 **create_board():**

  ##   creates the board as a graph by representing it as an adjacency list or adjacency matrix

+   * it takes the struct node pointer array(board) as arguments
    * craete a for loop from cell 1  to to the last cell
    * create another for loop inside the main for loop for adding the adjacent elements to the each vertex
    * create a new node dynamically for each element and link it to the previous node in linkedlist